3 Best Essential Oils for Focus and Sleep

-Studies on Vetiver
+Studies on Vetivert

 - Supports better focus and cognitive performance

-In fact, a 2001 study by Dr. Terry Friedman, M.D., M.D.(H), A.B.I.H.M., “found that smelling vetiver essential oil improved the performance of children with ADD and ADHD by 100 percent.
-These results were much stronger than lavender's performance increase of 53 percent and cedarwood's of 83 percent.”Both of these essential oils are in Kaliana CALM Formula.
+In fact, a 2001 study by Dr. Terry Friedman, M.D., M.D.(H), A.B.I.H.M., “found that smelling vetivert essential oil improved the performance of children with ADD and ADHD by 100 percent.
+These results were much stronger than lavender's performance increase of 53 percent and cedarwood's 83 percent.”

 Disclaimer: This article is not intended to provide medical advice, diagnosis or treat.
 This information is based on research and knowledge by the author, and the ideas are not intended as substitute for medical advice.
 As with any products it is suggested that you check with your medical practitioner prior to use.
 The author disclaims any liability arising directly or indirectly from the use of any products mentioned herein.